 SmartVault displays a list of results for your search based on the number of times it finds the search term from 100% to 0% in the name, description, or text content.

 - To refine your search results, get closer to the vault or folder level instead of searching from the Account level.
 Search for document extensions (without the leading period), document names or parts of document names, descriptions, or contents, but not folder names.

 - Refine your search by including a folder name.
 For example, if you know that all employee W2's are located in the Employee W2 folder, include the folder name in the search.
 Searching for Davy Crockett* Employee W2 returns a better result.

 - Enhance searches by using wildcards – ? and *.
 Remember that a search string needs to be at least 3 characters long before adding a wildcard, and the search does not return if the wildcards are leading the string.
 Put all dates in quotes.

 - Use AND or OR to combine terms.

-The contents of MS Office files are mostly searchable with the exception of JPEGs.
+The contents of MS Office files are mostly searchable, except for JPEGs.

 PDF content is only searchable if: